 Here are just some study tips for nursing students.

-- Organization is Key –Organization does NOT mean perfection.
-Anyone can be organized if they put in a little time and effort.
+- Organization is Key – Anyone can be organized if they put in time and effort.
 Establish order with your notes, routine, calendar, and workspace.
 You’ll appreciate it later!

-- Aim for Comprehension, Not Memorization –Although it may help you pass an exam, memorization won’t always help you in real life.
-To succeed as a nurse, you must also comprehend the material that you study.
+- Aim for Comprehension, Not Memorization – Although it may help you pass an exam, memorization won’t always be good enough on the job.
+To succeed as a nurse, you must also comprehend the material.
 Practice by explaining concepts in your own words rather than just regurgitating formal definitions.

-- Set Realistic Goals –You know yourself better than anyone else does.
-Because of this, you know your study limits, preferred style of learning, etc. Also, it’s better to aim for gradual progress, not perfection.
+- Set Realistic Goals – You know yourself better than anyone else does.
+Because of this, you know your study limits, preferred learning style, etc. Also, it’s better to aim for gradual progress, not perfection.
 This is a marathon, so pace yourself.

 Lastly, take advantage of the resources at your campus.
-If you’re struggling with your studies, several experienced people, study aids, labs, and other tools are available to you.
+Several experienced people, study aids, labs, and other tools are available if you’re struggling with your studies.

 How to Study for the NCLEX-RN Exam